nicholaswmin/fsm/README.md

 | `ctx`    | `Object` | should implement all transition actions | `this`   |

 > 1st listed state is set as the initial state.

-> the `ctx` object should not be passed if you're subclassing the FSM.
+> the `ctx` object is only required when instantiating as a standalone unit

 ### `fsm.state`